muldis/Muldis_Data_Engine_Reference_DotNet/docs/Muldis_Data_Engine_Reference.md

 # DESCRIPTION

-MDE is a work in progress as of early February, 2023.
+MDE is a work in progress.
 It is not yet ready to use for its intended purpose, nor is it yet even a minimum viable product.